Carapacik/swagger_parser/swagger_parser/README.md

   # - Properties with nullable: true remain optional
   # If the schema defines a required array, this option has no effect.
   infer_required_from_nullable: false

+  # DART/FLUTTER ONLY
+  # Optional.
+Set `true` to generate Retrofit clients with `Parser.FlutterCompute`
+  # and serialize/deserialize top-level functions for isolate-based multithreading.
+  # This enables parsing models on a separate thread using Flutter's compute function.
+  use_flutter_compute: false
 ```

 For multiple schemes: